joshSi/cs175-final-project/README.md

 Team: Jose Maldonado, Nomin Amgalan, Joshua Si

+`src` directory contains source code

+`Graphs` contains our graphs from comparing data and our models

+`Data` contains all of our compiled, processed, and extracted data (although ultimately we use `final.csv` in the demo)

 ## Running Code:

 Make sure [Python 3](https://www.python.org/downloads/) is installed

 To ensure all requirements are installed, run:

 ```pip3 install -r requirements.txt```

 To run our sample source, open predictingCases.py:

 ```python3 predictingCases```

 Proceed to enter input, and it will return predictions on COVID-19 growth rates using our Neural Network and Linear Regression models.